Infinitesimal gluing equations and the adjoint hyperbolic Reidemeister torsion: Geometric computation of the torsion

 \end{conjecture}

 Note that the decomposition~\eqref{final-decomposition} holds \emph{a priori} for incomplete hyperbolic structures obtained as small deformations of the unique complete structure.
 However, it is shown in \cite{tudor-stavros} that the shape parameters are rational functions on the geometric component~$X_0$ of the \nword{\PSL}{character} variety~$X(\pi_1(M),\PSL)$.
-Hence, Lemma~\ref{calculated-Choi-torsion} implies that $\Tor_1$ defines a rational function (up to sign) on a regular neighbourhood of the discrete faithful representation.
+Hence, Lemma~\ref{calculated-Choi-torsion} implies that $\Tor_1$ defines a rational function (up to sign) on a regular neighborhood of the holonomy representation of the complete structure.
 By a result of Porti~\cite[Proposition~4.14]{porti1997}, the adjoint torsion~$\ATor(M,\theta)$ is also a rational function on~$X_0$.
 Hence, the equality \eqref{final-decomposition} guarantees that $\Tor_2$ is rational as well.
-In particular, the decomposition~\eqref{final-decomposition} extends to the discrete faithful representation.
+In particular, the decomposition~\eqref{final-decomposition} extends to the holonomy representation of the complete hyperbolic structure.